 is a Westport resident and teacher at Saugatuck Elementary School, having taught for 27 years in both California and Washington before settling in Connecticut 23 years ago.
 She was a founding board member of Nurturing Minds in Africa, a non-profit supporting the education of poor and at-risk girls in Tanzania, and believes that it is through education that meaningful change can happen.
 “Our children are looking to us to lead.
 It is time the adults in children’s communities educate themselves on the harmful toll that waste of all kinds is having on our planet.
 Two kinds of waste that can be immediately diminished are plastic and food.
 Let’s do this!”

 grew-up in Weston & Westport to a family of performers.
-He is a founding-member of folk-rock band The Sweet Remains (an all-independent band with over 35 Million Spotify streams), as well as a filmmaker and producer.
+He is a founding-member of folk-rock band The Sweet Remains, as well as a filmmaker and producer.
 “My 9 yr-old son came home from school with some information about plastic-pollution from his teacher, Ashley Moran.
 Their studies asked me to imagine all the plastic straws I’d ever used in my lifetime, and to realize that virtually ALL of them were still lingering in the environment somewhere!
 Its easy to be cynical about solving these problems— but ending our use of plastic straws, for instance, is a no-brainer.
 I’m honored to join Westport’s long tradition of environmental leadership and thrilled that we can take meaningful action against plastic-pollution right here, right now!”

 was inspired by her first boss, the editor of the classic Silent Spring, to co-found Sierra Club Books.
 She went on to work for decades as an award-winning editor/executive at major NY book publishers, collaborating with such associates as “Rolling Stone”, “The New Yorker,” Audubon, and The Ocean Alliance.
 “I believe progress is spurred by knowledge, so many of ‘my’ books concern the interconnections of environment, health, and politics.
 Today we know plastic-waste trashes beaches, contributes ingredients to the chemical soup our oceans are becoming, harms aquatic life, and profoundly affects human biology.
 The European Union Parliament recently approved banning single-use plastics.
 It’s easy to substitute acceptable alternatives.
 Now here it is up to us.”